 Economy 7, called White Meter in Scotland, is a differentiated management tariff that allows the price per unit to vary with consumption.
-Provided to consumer through special meters, it can lower your utility bill if you have the necessary timers to control the heaters and appliances that will work during the night.
+Provided to the consumer through special meters, it can lower your utility bill if you have the necessary timers to control the heaters and appliances that will work during the night.
 No matter that it depends on your tariff, region and usage, Economy 7 is an optimal solution for your household only if you use about 50% of your electricity during the night.

-You should also keep in mind that you will be able to use Economy 7 with some heating solutions like storage heaters and heat pumps as well as a number of kitchen appliances like tumble dryer, washing machine and dishwasher.
+You should also keep in mind that you will be able to use Economy 7 with some heating solutions like storage heaters and heat pumps as well as a number of kitchen appliances like a tumble dryer, washing machine and dishwasher.
 Before switching to Economy 7, ask yourself if it makes sense based on your usage and needs.
 Further, if your kitchen appliances are modern and designed to save electricity, Economy 7 might not be the best option for you.

 One of the reasons is that Economy 7 customers get higher day rates than those on Standard tariff.
 Therefore, check eligibility and compare prices to other tariffs in your region.
 Find out whether Economy 7 is a good solution in your particular case before switching.

 It is obvious that Economy 7 is not thought of as a programme supporting customers that want to save money.
 Rather, its purpose is to punish you if you are not disciplined.
 The reason?
 Economy 7 is designed in a way that helps electric companies to spread the electricity load during the day and transfer a part of it during the night.
 So, if your objective is to save money or electricity, then think of renewable energy.
 The grants and incentives for going green and producing energy from sustainable resources are designed to your advantage and would better support your objective to save money.
 Such solutions are heat pumps, solar panels and wind turbines.
-Among them, air source heat pumps would be the best solution for flats and houses in urban areas.
+Among them, air-source heat pumps would be the best solution for flats and houses in urban areas.

 Depending on your objective, storage heaters may prove to be either a good or a bad investment.
-If you decided to install storage heater in your country house, where you spend little time, Economy 7 would be a good, money saving solution.
+If you decided to install a storage heater in your country house, where you spend little time, Economy 7 would be a good, money-saving solution.
 Both storage heaters and Economy 7 have controls, that make them easy to adjust.
 In this case, it is a good idea to check if you use the optimal controls and thermostats as well as whether your habits comply with the recommendations described by the Energy Savings Trust.

 However, if your objective is to save money, it is not a good idea to have storage heaters at the place, where you live permanently.
 The best solution, recommended by the Energy Savings Trust is to replace the storage heaters with either a heat pump or any other conventional heating system like gas, radiators or underfloor heating.
-The benefit from installing a renewable technology like a heat pump instead of conventional heating system is that you will be eligible for grants and incentives, if you fulfil the necessary requirements.
+The benefit of installing a renewable technology like a heat pump instead of a conventional heating system is that you will be eligible for grants and incentives if you fulfil the necessary requirements.